 Be the one to manage timekeeping or ask someone if they would be happy to keep track.
 Allocate time to the tasks within the overall objective; if you’ve got an hour to complete the activity and there are four parts then plan how long to allocate to each part and keep the team on track.

-Overall, to be successful in a group exercise you have to get the most out of others and manage the team dynamic in a positive way.
+To be successful in a group exercise you have to get the most out of others and manage the team dynamic in a positive way.

 Remember if you’re not contributing to the group then you are not giving the assessor anything to assess, effectively handicapping yourself from scoring well.